ControlledChaos/controlled-chaos-plugin/README.md

 ### Classic Editor

 Included here is the option to disable the Gutenberg block editor and restore the classic TinyMCE editor.
-This is essentially a copy of WordPress' Classic Editor plugin with the option to activate and this plugin's Site Settings page.
+This is essentially a copy of WordPress' Classic Editor plugin with the option to activate on this plugin's Site Settings page.

 @todo Add options to selectively disable the block editor by post type.